danasevcik/textconnect-frontend/README.md

 You can watch a live demo of the app [here]('https://www.youtube.com/watch?v=GezKCrnQ5iE').

 ## Technology Used
 This project was built using a Ruby on Rails backend.
-The Github repo can be found [here]('https://github.com/danasevcik/textconnect-backend').
+The Github repo for the backend can be found [here]('https://github.com/danasevcik/textconnect-backend').
+Additional technologies used include:
 * React
 * Redux
 * JWT Authorization